shahinator/shahinator-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Welcome to Visit Shahinator Blog using Ruby on Rails Web Application, Bootstrap 4, Proper User Security, i think that it will be help for increasing you knowledge.So lets go..

+Shahinator Blog Application Features:

-* Ruby version
+* Ruby version 2.6.2

+* Rails version 5.2.0

+* Bootstrap 3.4.0

-* System dependencies
+* PostPreSQL

-* Configuration
+* HTML5

-* Database creation
+* CSS3

-* Database initialization
+* Form Validation

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* User Faxibilities

+* 100% User Friendly

+* All Blog Featured Add Here

-* ...
+* So on ...